Floyd Mayweather to retire at the end of Showtime deal next year

 Pound for pound best in the world, Floyd Mayweather Jr. is set to leave boxing upon the completion of his six-fight mega-bucks pay-per-view deal with Showtime in September of 2015.

-The 36 year-old, who is undefeated in 45 contests of a stellar career, is due to fight in May and September of this year, before repeating the feat next year and hanging up his gloves for good.
+The 36-year-old, who is undefeated in 45 contests of a stellar career, is due to fight in May and September of this year before repeating the feat next year and hanging up his gloves for good.

-This latest news of his plans would also mean Mayweather can only equal the stand-out C.V of the late, great Rocky Marciano and may see the TMT boss ending his time in the ring one short of 50 wins without defeat.
+This latest news of his plans would also mean Mayweather can only equal the stand-out C.V of the late, great Rocky Marciano and may see the TMT boss ending his time in the ring one short of 50 wins without a defeat.

 With the money Mayweather can generate in a single fight alone, it would remain to be seen whether the American can stay true to his word and avoid the temptation of a return.